top of page

 CONFERENCE FEES

-15% OFF until May 1st!
+15% OFF until February 15.
 Coupon CodeCONF15%

-Only available for the full conference pass
+Only available for the in-person full conference pass

-NOTE: For the purpose of securing speakers, materials and catering, refunds are not available after September 1st.
+NOTE: For the purpose of securing venue, speakers, materials and catering, refunds are not available after September 1st.

 PRESENTATIONS & WORKSHOPS